Kindergarten Homework

 Pix

-1. Buddy Book Home Reading Log: Every night your child should pick a "buddy" to read the book to him/her then remember something about the book to tell the class the next day during our snack time "Book Talk."
-You or your child should write the title of the book on our monthly "Buddy Book Reading Log" found on the back of the Read-To-Me form.
+1. Buddy Book Home Reading Project: Every day your child chooses a book from our class library.
+Every night he/she should pick a "buddy" to read the book to him/her and practice strategies we are learning.
+He/she needs to remember something about the book to tell the teacher the next day during our "Book Time."
+You or your child should write the title of the book on our monthly "Buddy Book Reading Log" found inside the baggie.
 The person who reads the book to the child should sign/initial their name.
-Keep the form in the "buddy book" baggie.
+Keep the form in the "Buddy Book" baggie.

-3. Your child's Book Treasure Box is a place to keep every book we make in school that comes home.
+2. Your child's Book Treasure Box is a place to keep every book we make in school that comes home.
+You will get your child's box to take home at Back-to-School Night in September.
 Please find a place to keep it so your child can easily find it and use it.
-As his/her book collection grows, encourage your child to read one book to you every day for practice at home.
-Titles may be added to our monthly Read-To-Me form that is on the back of the "Buddy Book" reading log.
+Beginning in October your child should read one book to you every day then should rate his/her reading.
+You or your child should write the title on the "Book Treasure Box Reading Log" found on the back of the "Buddy Book Reading Log."

 Letter Guessing Homework - On the back of the "Letter Printing Homework" your child should draw a picture of something that begins with that letter sound then should guess how the word is spelled.
 After your child writes down his/her letter guesses, you should write the word correctly under the child’s writing to show him/her how close he/she came to spelling it correctly.
+It is more important for your child to learn how to make guesses than it is to spell the word correctly.

 Mrs. Jones' Room Kdg Program Info